0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

     int sizeInGB = drive.TotalSize / (1024 * 1024 * 1024); // 249
 ```

--   FileStream: allows you to open and keep a connection to a file in order to read or write content from/into that file multiple times more efficiently than using the methods of the FileInfo class (that are suited more for one-time read or write operations).
+-   `FileStream`: allows you to open and keep a connection to a file in order to read or write content from/into that file multiple times more efficiently than using the methods of the FileInfo class (that are suited more for one-time read or write operations).
 Useful methods of the `FileStream` class: `Write`, `Read`, `Close`.
 Those methods work with a byte array only.
 Example:

 ```cs
     using System.IO;